revbayes/revbayes/help/md/mcmc.md

 The `mcmc.initializeFromCheckpoint()` method allows an analysis to be continued from a checkpoint file.
 New generations will be appended to existing monitor files.
-Note that the iteration numbers printed to the console will resume from zero.

 ## authors
 Sebastian Hoehna